-- Helps reduce the spread of many debilitating diseases, such as dysentery, typhoid fever, scarlet fever, polio and tuberculosis.
+- Reduces the spread of debilitating diseases, such as dysentery, typhoid fever, scarlet fever, polio, and tuberculosis

-- The process destroys certain parasitic foodborne pathogens and controls others.
+- Destroys certain parasitic foodborne pathogens and controls others

-- It improves the quality of certain foods, such as milk and milk products.
+- Improves the quality of certain foods, such as milk and milk products

-- It extended the length of time certain foods can remain outside the refrigerator.
+- It extends the length of time certain foods can remain outside the refrigerator

 The Disadvantages of Pasteurization

 However wonderful pasteurization is, it still has some disadvantages.

 - The process doesn’t kill all microorganisms, pathogenic bacteria and harmful enzymes